sindresorhus/screenfull/readme.md

 If your page is inside an `<iframe>` you will need to add a `allowfullscreen` attribute (+ `webkitallowfullscreen` and `mozallowfullscreen`).

-Keep in mind that the browser will only enter fullscreen when initiated by the user, like click, touch, key.
+Keep in mind that the browser will only enter fullscreen when initiated by user events like click, touch, key.

 #### .exit()